Derek Wax: Television

 Wax's first production for Wild Mercury was Troy: Fall of a City for BBC One and Netflix, David Farr's retelling of the Trojan War, produced in association with Kudos.
 Starring Bella Dayne, Louis Hunter, David Threlfall, David Gyasi, Jonas Armstrong, Lex King, Tom Weston-Jones, Frances O’Connor, Chloe Pirrie, and Joseph Mawle.
 The show won the 2019 BAFTA Craft award for Best Special, Visual & Graphic Effects.

 In 2020 Wax was announced as executive producer of The Rig, a six-part original supernatural thriller series for Amazon Prime Video, set on an oil rig in the North Sea.
 Written by David Macpherson, directed by John Strickland, the series was filmed in 2021.
 Cast included Iain Glen, Emily Hampshire, Martin Compston, Owen Teale, Mark Bonnar, Rochenda Sandall, Mark Addy, Calvin Dembar, Molly Vevers, Richard Pepple, Abraham Popoola, Stuart McQuarrie and Emun Elliott.

 In February 2023 it was announced that The Rig will be returning for a second series.

 In 2022 Wax also executive produced The Sixth Commandment, a four-part true crime drama for BBC One, written by Sarah Phelps, directed by Saul Dibb, starring Timothy Spall, Éanna Hardwicke, Anne Reid, Annabel Scholey, Ben Bailey Smith, Sheila Hancock, Connor MacNeil, Amanda Root and Adrian Rawlins.
+The series filmed in 2023 and in 2024 won the BAFTA and RTS Awards for Best Limited Series, as well as awards for writer and cast.
+In 2024 Wax was announced as executive producer of Fear on Amazon Prime Video, the series was written by Mick Ford and directed by Justin Chadwick, and starred Martin Compston and Anjli Mohindra.
+It aired in March 2025.

+The Rig season 2 aired on Amazon in January 2025.